 - commercial lease forfeiture

-We don’t buy properties on behalf of investors; we buy the property ourselves and either renovate or re-let it quickly.
-As genuine commercial property cash buyers, we have the ability to pay you not just the intention – and we’re happy to provide proof of funds.
+We don’t buy properties on behalf of investors.
+We buy the property for our own investment portfolio.
+As genuine commercial property cash buyers, we have the ability to pay you.
+We’re happy to provide proof of funds.

 Property Saviour can exchange contracts quickly without you having to waits months to find a buyer or tenant.
 As a business landlord this helps you avoid further losses where tenants aren’t paying their rent.

-It’s a huge decision to make, but it costs nothing to give us a call and have a chat with our experts about your options and what you can expect if you’re considering an auction sale.
+It’s a huge decision to make, but it costs nothing to give us a call and have a chat with our experts about your options.